-Pre-commercial companies should have the flexibility to pivot or add additional product or service as market and/or technology trend changes, hence prior consent of the Exchange should not be required but should be subject to prior disclosure requirements before the original business ceases to the principal business.
+Not Agree.
+Pre-commercial companies should have the flexibility to pivot or add additional product or service for survival or as market and/or technology trend changes, hence prior consent of the Exchange should not be required but should be subject to prior disclosure requirements before the original business ceases to the principal business.